Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 standard components.
 They are not a texture/resource ownership system and are not intended to replace a future Image/resource layer.

-## 2.4 SDL3 Backend
+2.4 SDL3 Backend
 SDL3 is the current platform, input and rendering backend.

 SDL3 itself is not vendored into this repository.

 The framework currently depends directly on SDL3 in several areas, including:

-- UIManager;
+UIManager;

-- InputManager;
+InputSystem;

-- node rendering;
+node rendering;

-- viewport synchronization;
+viewport synchronization;

-- panel rendering and clipping;
+panel rendering and clipping;

-- primitive rendering.
+primitive rendering.

 There is currently no independent rendering/backend abstraction.

 A future RenderContext or additional backend is therefore a future architectural direction rather than a current architectural layer.

-## 3. Node
+3. Node
 Source:

 include/ui_framework/core/node.hpp